-We first began presenting Living Smart in 2008, and have just completed our 32rd course, making us the most experienced facilitators in Australia.
-We have run courses in Fremantle, Canning, Rockingham, West Leederville, Melville, Byford, Peppermint Grove, Shenton Park and at Fremantle Hospital.
+We first began presenting Living Smart in 2008, and have just completed our 37th course, making us the most experienced facilitators in Australia.
+We have run courses in Fremantle, Canning, Rockingham, West Leederville, Melville, Byford, Peppermint Grove, Shenton Park, South Perth, Fremantle Hospital . . . . the list goes on.
 We provide a very interactive, hands on and practical course that encourages real sustainable lifestyle change.
 Each of our courses begins with an evaluation of participant needs and expectations, and we then design the course around these, with a strong emphasis on behaviour change.
 Often expertise within the group is utilized to develop the course program, and develop community.

 Course components include cooperative learning opportunities, group activities, demonstrations, hands on activities, short talks, guest presentations, outings and appropriate movies.
 We send weekly emails provide midweek motivation, extra ideas, and additional information.

 Courses generally run over 7 weeks, with weekly sessions running for two and a half hours.
 We include a hands on gardening day where participants create a raised garden bed at a local community centre or a participant’s home.
 We also organise one or more relevant outings and this, coupled with a follow up celebration session means each course usually runs over 10 sessions.
 Relevant outings could include a visit to a Resource Recovery Centre, a sustainable home, community garden or sustainable event.

 Living Smart is a behaviour change program, so participants are presented with practical examples of good goal setting processes.
 There are opportunities for achievements to be shared and recognised each week, and there is time in each session for the setting of goals.